markdingo/autoreverse/README.md

 and `autoreverse` will figure out the rest and start answering PTR queries.

-For more details about invocation options, please consult the [manpage](./MANPAGE.pdf).
-Note that this pdf rendering is imperfect for reasons I don't understand.
-The best way to read the manpage is via the mandoc command once that package is installed.

 ## Installation

 Regardless of how you compile or install `autoreverse` you'll need a recent version of